 As part of the negotiations for Brexit, the UK Government has set out proposals for the rights of EU citizens after Britain leaves the EU.
 These proposals may change during the negotiations so it is important that you review the guidance on GOV.UK for the latest information.

-The Home Office have produced the following guidance providing an overview of how the EU Settlement Scheme will work:
+The Home Office has produced the following guidance providing an overview of how the EU Settlement Scheme will work:

 The EU Settlement Scheme will allow you and your family to continue to live, study and work in the UK.
 It means you will continue to be eligible for: